krussll/howtoplaysport/_posts/what-size-lawn-bowl-should-I-use.md

 1. It can help with weight control on heavy greens, as the extra weight aides the pendulum motion of the delivery
 2. A heavy lawn bowl can be better for weighted shots.
 A heavier bowl will reach the head with more force, making it easier to remove smaller bowls
 3. A heavy bowl will require more force to move out of the head.
-This forces your opponent to apply more weight to their shot than they might be comfrtable with
+This forces your opponent to apply more weight to their shot than they might be comfortable with

 Whilst these are all valid reasons to use a heavier bowl, they are not reason enough to use a bowl too big for you to hold.

 Using a bowl that is too big can cause several issues with your delivery, including:

 1. Slipping out of the hand.
 A bowl slipping out of the hand can cause your bowls to "dump" into the ground (where the bowl is release too early and it bounces straight into the ground)
-2. Uncomfotable delivery technique.
-Many bowlers who use bowls that are too big have to compenstate for the lack of grip by adjusting their action - including shortening their delivery and removing their backswing
+2. Uncomfortable delivery technique.
+Many bowlers who use bowls that are too big have to compensate for the lack of grip by adjusting their action - including shortening their delivery and removing their backswing
 3. Poor grip on the bowl.
-A poor grip is at best umcomfortable (leading you to not be fully focused on the game) and at worst can cause issues such as wobbling of the bowls, or possibly a strain injury to your fingers
+A poor grip is at best uncomfortable (leading you to not be fully focused on the game) and at worst can cause issues such as wobbling of the bowls, or possibly a strain injury to your fingers

 So now we know why you should get the right size, lets look at ways to find the right one for you.